 Our firm is dedicated to helping clients make educated, informed decisions about their assets and will work with you and your team of financial advisors and CPAs to implement a highly sophisticated estate plan.

-With two offices in Wisconsin, the Wisconsin law firm of Hooper Law Office assists clients with Wisconsin estate planning, asset protection, trusts, wills, estates, probate administration, trust settlement, probates, medical assistance planning, Medicaid planning and eligibility, nursing home planning, long-term care planning, elder law, business exit planning, business succession planning, special needs planning, retirement planning, charitable giving, family limited partnerships, wealth transfer planning, and real estate and transactional law.
+With three offices in Wisconsin, the Wisconsin law firm of Hooper Law Office assists clients with Wisconsin estate planning, asset protection, trusts, wills, estates, probate administration, trust settlement, probates, medical assistance planning, Medicaid planning and eligibility, nursing home planning, long-term care planning, elder law, business exit planning, business succession planning, special needs planning, retirement planning, charitable giving, family limited partnerships and wealth transfer planning.
 With over fifteen years of experience practicing law, Hooper Law Office is an experienced estate planning law firm with attorney Foss Hooper.
-They are trust attorneys, probate attorneys, asset protection attorneys, Medicaid attorneys, elder law attorneys, corporate attorneys, and real estate attorneys serving Outagamie County, Brown County, Cities served include include: Appleton, Green Bay, Clintonville, Oshkosh, Fond du Lac, Shiocton, New London, Freedom, Sherwood, Seymour, De Pere, Kaukauna, Kimberly, Shawano, Pulaski, Oconto, Fremont, Stevens Point, Wautoma, Winneconne, Omro, Berlin, Ripon, Green Lake, Waupun, Beaver Dam, Lomira, Mayville, West Bend, Oostburg, Sheboygan, Plymouth, Manitowoc, Two Rivers, Kewaunee, Algoma, and Sturgeon Bay.
+They are trust attorneys, probate attorneys, asset protection attorneys, Medicaid attorneys, elder law attorneys serving Outagamie County, Brown County, Cities served include include: Appleton, Green Bay, Clintonville, Oshkosh, Fond du Lac, Shiocton, New London, Freedom, Sherwood, Seymour, De Pere, Kaukauna, Kimberly, Shawano, Pulaski, Oconto, Fremont, Stevens Point, Wautoma, Winneconne, Omro, Berlin, Ripon, Green Lake, Waupun, Beaver Dam, Lomira, Mayville, West Bend, Oostburg, Sheboygan, Plymouth, Manitowoc, Two Rivers, Kewaunee, Algoma, and Sturgeon Bay.